 Another favorite is the fourteenth (my second birdie).
 A 541-yard par 5, your tee shot to a generous fairway is framed by twin peaks in the background and pristine desert in the foreground.

+Fact filled crystal clear hi-resolution screens on the carts enhance the experience.
+And rarely yardage books include practice range numbers as they do here.
 At Quintero Golf Club you’ll remember sharp peaks, outstanding conditioning, elevated vistas, exceptional greens and excellent service.
-“You’ve got to play the Quintero Golf Club, it’s amazing”, is good advice.
+“You’ve got to play the Quintero Golf Club, it’s amazing”, is excellent advice.

 Explore other Southwest golf courses from Quintessential Golf Magazine.